Rainblock: Faster Transaction Processing in Public Blockchains: Related Work

-Ethereum's \emph{stateless client} proposal~\cite{stateless-clients} tackles the IO bottleneck at miners.
-It proposes inserting witnesses into the blocks, enabling miners to verify a block without performing IO.
-Despite active discussion~\cite{ethereum-stateless-solution, ethereum-stateless-analysis,ethereum-eip}, stateless clients have not been implemented due to practical concerns of witness sizes: witnesses for a single, simple ethereum transaction can be $\approx$ 4-6KB resulting in 40-60$\times$ the network overhead (\cref{sec:background}). \sysname handles this by using witness compaction and node bagging to reduce the size of witnesses transmitted over the work (by as much as 95\%). \sysname uses clients which prefetch the required witnesses, removing the I/O burden on the miners.
+\vheading{Stateless Clients}.
+The Stateless Clients~\cite{stateless-clients} proposal seeks to insert witnesses into blocks, enabling Ethereum miners to process a block without performing I/O. Despite active discussions~\cite{ethereum-stateless-solution, ethereum-stateless-analysis, ethereum-eip}, Stateless Clients have not been implemented due to concerns about witness sizes~\cite{ethereum-stateless-dead-end}.
+Witnesses for a single, simple Ethereum transaction can be $\approx$ 4-6KB, resulting in 40-60$\times$ the network overhead.
+In contrast, \dsm reduces witness sizes (by $\approx$ 95\%), and \sysname uses prefetching clients to remove the I/O burden on miners.